chussboi96/customer-support-agent-demo/readme.md

-🤖 Customer Support Chat Agent (Demo)
+🤖 Customer Support Chat Agent
 A demo customer support chat agent built with Streamlit, LangChain, and Ollama.
 The agent can detect intents, analyze sentiment & urgency, call APIs (mocked), and escalate when needed.
 All interactions are logged locally for feedback and review.